Editorial disclosure: We earn from qualifying Amazon purchases at no extra cost to you. Picks are independently researched. Full disclosure →

 ⚠ Not ideal for

-Parents who want low-maintenance toys (wood requires occasional oil conditioning), people with very limited storage space (the set is chunky), those whose kids only want tech-based toys
+Parents who want low-maintenance toys (wood requires occasional conditioning), people with very limited storage space (the set is chunky), those whose kids only want tech-based toys

 Est. range: $45–$65